metagenlab/BioVx/manuals/compareGblast.md

 # Documentation for script: _compareGblast.py_

 ## Summary
+When using _GBlast_ to identify potential transport proteins in many genomes, a comparison between the outputs of _GBlast_ may yield some insight into potential relationships between organisms.
 This program compares multiple outputs of _GBlast_ and generates a tab-seperated table summarizing the best hits from each _GBlast_ output for each TCDB protein.